Employee turnover and retention

 Latest turnover trends

-Our annual Resourcing and talent planning survey report gives the latest the median ‘crude’ or ‘overall’ employee turnover rate for the UK, as well as the median turnover figure relating purely to those who ‘left voluntarily’ (that is, resignations).
+Our annual Resourcing and talent planning survey report gives a median ‘crude’ or ‘overall’ employee turnover rate for the UK sample collected, as well as the median turnover figure relating purely to those who ‘left voluntarily’ (that is, resignations).

 While voluntary turnover rates have decreased recently as a result of challenging economic conditions, the flip side of this coin is that redundancy-related turnover has become more common.